Generally favorable experience overall, applicants reported positive interactions with some minor issues noted.

 What is one of the specific questions they asked you?

-Students said most interesting question asked at University of Utah College of Pharmacy discussed various topics including handling group disagreements, diversity importance, healthcare preservation during economic downturns, allocating funds to health organizations, and the impact of avian flu.
-Some responses hinted at an MMI format with nondisclosure, suggesting a broader range of questions were likely asked under this format.
+Students said most interesting question asked at University of Utah College of Pharmacy discussed a variety of topics including handling group disagreements, diversity, understanding patient backgrounds, preserving aspects of healthcare during economic downturns, allocating funds to health organizations, and addressing the avian bird flu.
+Some responses mentioned a nondisclosure agreement regarding specific questions asked, hinting at an MMI format where questions are not disclosed, while others highlighted the recurring nature of the avian bird flu question in past interviews.

 Explain why it is important to understand the diverse background of each individual patient and how would you help add to this diversity (Something along those lines).